Bradfield/ideas/readme.md

 Opportunistic/timely
 ---
 * Improvements to eslint-plugin-react - experience has shown it to be buggy, and there is an opportunity to contribute to [auto-fixing](https://github.com/yannickcr/eslint-plugin-react/issues/245)
-* A better color manipulation library in JavaScript - tinycolor2 is not very well written and larger than it needs to be.
-The need for color manipulation in JavaScript has increased due to JavaScript engineers in the React community moving away from stylesheets in favor of inline styles.
 * The atom linter plugin is one of the most popular and useful, but consistently has multiple failing tests

 Education tools